 a.
 FROI and Claim for Benefits; (3-23-22) b.
-Copies of bills for medical care; (3-23-22)

-с.
-Copy of lost-time computations, if applicable; (3-23-22) d. acceptance or de Correspondence reflecting reasons for any delays in payments, the resolution on an initial of compensability; of such delays, and (3-23-22) e.
+Copies of bills for medical care; (3-23-22) c.
+Copy of lost-time computations, if applicable; (3-23-22) d. acceptance o Correspondence reflecting reasons for any delays in payments, the resolu r denial of compensability; ution of such delays, and (3-23-22) e.
 Employer's return-to-work communications; and (3-23-22) f.
 Medical reports.
+(3-23-22)

-(3-23-22) 03. worker's compe Correspondence .
-All original correspondence involving adjusting decision station claims shall be authorized and accessible through electronic reproduction for 0 0 at an in-state off ices.
+03. Correspondence.
+All original correspondence involving adjusting decisions regarding Idaho worker's compensation claims shall be authorized and accessible through electronic reproduction from and maintained at an in-state offices.
 (3-23-22)